Coherence and Entanglement in a Non-commutative Spacetime: Quantum Correlations

 An interesting opportunity could be achieved when we consider long lived qubits, like trapped ions.
 For instance, in \cite{wang2020single} it is reported coherence time exceeding one hour for a single qubit.
 Coherence time of system of qubits can serve as laboratory tests for deformations of the conservation of energy and deformed Hamiltonians.
+Of course, in models in which $\Delta P$ can be enlarged would reduce the entangling time, which could be interesting for experimental tests.

+Curiously, if we make $\epsilon=mc^2$ in \eqref{eq:ent_time}, and we compare it with the entanglement time scale of the gravitationally induced setting $T_{\text{GIE}}=\hbar L/(Gm^2)$ (where $L$ is the scale of the relative distance between the particles of the system), a straightforward calculation shows that $L=\ell$.
+This means that at the Planckian regime, the gravitational interaction between the particles involved in the scenario discussed in this paper cannot be ignored.